notes_git

 • git clean -f remove untracked files

-• git clean -fd remove untracked directrons
+• git clean -fd remove untracked directories

 pull